night-shift/Srl/readme.md

 You can use ```convert_charset``` from Srl::Tools:: for converting to the appropriate character set.

 #### Compiler support
-At least gcc 4.8 or clang 3.2 is needed.
-I recommend using gcc since it produces significantly faster code.
-Especially json/xml parsers lead up to a two-fold performance increase.

-At time of writing MSVC is missing some vital C++11 features for compiling the project.
+At least GCC 4.8 or Clang 3.2 is required.
+MSVC is lacking some vital C++11 features, so no support as of now.

+#### License
+MIT License.